Epistimio/orion/docs/src/examples/pytorch_a2c_ppo.rst

   The execution with Oríon does not require the added evaluation methods for a validation set and could use the final training performance.
-However, for sake if adhering to best practices, we create a validation set method in eval.py.
+However, for sake of adhering to best practices, we create a validation set method in eval.py.

 And then simply add a registration for the evaluation after training our